| |

 efficiency filter can make a significant difference.
 There

-is a simple way to do this, without using disposable
+to do this, without using disposable

 cartridges or replacing your existing filter.
 The